 • A Guided Walking Tour

-• 6 Interactive Learning Stations including: Honey Bee Hives, Fruit Orchard, Pig Barn, Corn Field, Pumpkin Patch, and Soil Station
+• 6 Interactive Learning Stations including: Honey Bee Hives, Fruit Orchard, Corn Field, Corn Bins, Pumpkin Patch, and Soil Station

 • Access to our pavilion for a picnic lunch (Please tell us at time of booking!)

 Seasonal lesson variations: Pumpkin patch creations, Make-your-own soil project, Seed ID and Crawly Critter activity

 Optional items for additional fees: Wagon ride, corn maze, pumpkin picking, bagged lunch